Why stay away from social media for your mental health

 Anxiety

 Anxiety is one of the main mental health issues that can be exacerbated or brought on by social media use.
-It’s easy to feel inadequate when we’re continuously exposed to stories and pictures of other people’s beautiful lifestyles and we compare ourselves to them.
+It’s easy to feel inadequate when we’re continuously exposed to stories and pictures of other people’s beautiful lifestyles, and we compare ourselves to them.
 Feelings of inadequacy, anxiety, and depression might result from this.

 Anxiety can also be triggered by the increased exposure to bad content that is common on social media platforms.
 The human body’s inherent “fight or flight” anxiety might be triggered by witnessing graphic images of violence, natural disasters, or other stressful occurrences.
 Anxiety levels can be exacerbated by our constant access to social media, where we can quickly develop an addiction to checking for news updates.